Yair Ariel • April-4-2017

 Autism delays language development impairs social skills and manifests increased repetitive behavior in kids.
 In fact, all can keep your child from academic and social involvement.
 As a result, kids with autism have problems processing everyday information.
 Virtual Reality (VR) has been a success an intervention for social interactions among people with autism.
 Above all VR has helped “provide safe, unlimited, and commonly encountered day-to-day contexts to practice social scenarios.”

-About BEAM.
-BEAM by EyeClick is the future of VR and augmented reality.
+BEAM interactive projector game system by EyeClick is the future of VR and augmented reality.
 The award-winning, innovative platform engages children through tailored games.
 BEAM helps early learning centers provide an immersive education, while encourages children to indulge in physical activities to work up a healthy appetite for learning.
 Learn more about BEAM